 The lawyer was crying with laughter.
 I had not idea what I had said, so I let him run out his hysteria.
 In a few minutes he calmed down.

 “Peter, Demarest, your town is known for being the home of a couple of the Mafia families.
 The mob controls all of the moving trucks in New York.
-The man who sold you the house was moving to Vegas because he was getting a lot of heat in New York.
+The man who sold you the house was moving to Vegas because he was getting a lot of heat from the District Attorney in New York.
 The good thing is that the Mafia doesn’t mess in their own town.
 Demarest should be incredibly safe.
 The Sherif thought that you were part of the family, or a Consigliere or something.
 That is why he was treating you like royalty.
 I hope he never finds out that you are just a gringo stockbroker.”